Get Started: Create an Idea Board

 Last weekend, a young couple chose a 1920s theme for their wedding.
-The bride wore the 1920s inspired wedding gown with flapper curls in her hair.
-The groom wore a suit, tie, top hat with coordinating hat band.
-The women wore flapper dresses and carried beaded purses and boas.
-Men wore zoot suits with matching hats and a few donned white shoes.
+The bride wore a 1920s inspired wedding gown with flapper curls in her hair, while the groom wore a suit, tie, and top hat with a coordinating hat band.
+Female guests wore flapper dresses and carried beaded purses and boas, and male guests wore zoot suits with matching hats and a few donned white shoes.
 Peacock feather centerpieces adorned the tables inside the Denver City Park Pavilion.
-Serendipity coordinated a ‘20s-inspired menu of Caesar salad (reportedly created in the 1920s), lamb shepherd pie, chili rubbed pork tenderloin and grilled ratatouille.
-If that doesn’t rub your fancy, maybe a construction site theme complete with would do the trick.
-Don’t forget your:
+Serendipity created a 1920s-inspired menu of Caesar salad (reportedly created in that decade), lamb shepherd’s pie, chili rubbed pork tenderloin, and grilled ratatouille.

 - paint brushes

 Ask guests to come dressed as tradesmen to get them involved as well.

 Oktoberfest: Costumes don’t have to only be for Halloween!

 At Serendipity Catering, we help our clients decide on a theme and then create custom menus to reflect the theme of the event.
 That’s exactly what we did for a client celebrating Oktoberfest with us: the Serendipity staff dressed the part and catered to the host’s palate.
 Polka music was playing and the German flag was waving in the background.
 We also use vendors to enhance the look and feel that one wants to achieve, for example, florists, musicians, lighting technicians, and cake designers.

 Need help with deciding on a theme, or do you have an idea but don’t know what to do next?
 Request an estimate from Serendipity Catering today!